Chang Can Dunk: Development

 The film was reported in 2019 with a script by Jingyi Shao, the film was ultimately placed on hold and deemed a 2020 The Black List-ed film, which includes screenplays that would not be released in theaters during that calendar year due to the COVID-19 pandemic.
 By September 2021, it was announced that Shao will also serve as director on the project, while Bloom Li was cast in the titular role.
 Chase Liefeld joined the cast later that month.
 Rishi Rajani and Brad Weston serve as producers.
-On November 4, 2021, it was reported that Dexter Darden and Ben joined the cast.
+On November 4, 2021, it was reported that Dexter Darden and Ben Wang joined the cast.

 Filming

 Initially announced to begin production in October 2021, principal photography commenced ahead of schedule in September of the same year.
 Scenes were filmed October 22–23, 2021 at Frank Scott Bunnell High School in Stratford, Connecticut.
 Filming also took place for a month and a half at Westhill High School in Stamford, Connecticut.
 By December 2, 2021, filming had wrapped up.
 In December 2021, Zoe Renee and Mardy Ma were revealed as part of the cast.